Theme 1: Nanoelectronics

 Vladimir Stojanović, Berkeley

-The Nanoelectronics research team aims to develop a highly energy efficient solid-state electronic switch as a replacement of the conventional transistor switch.
-The goal for this new switch is to operate in the milli-Volt range, at least two orders of magnitude lower than required in current transistors.
-Since the power goes as the voltage-squared, such a new switch would consume 10,000-times less power—the difference of charging your cell phone every day, or once every 30 years, for example.
+The goal of the nanoelectronics research team was to develop highly energy-efficient solid-state electronic switches operating in the milli-Volt range as a replacement of the conventional transistor.
+A device switching at voltages two orders of magnitude lower than required in current transistors would consume 10,000-times less power—the difference of charging your cell phone every day, or once every 30 years, for example.

 Challenges